Flashness123/Operating-system/README.md

 private - not accessible to derived classes and external code protected - accessible from derived classes but not external code

+SETUP Task 2:
+Keyboard controller on motherboard has buffer (in the Class is just teh driver), it activates a cabel if output buffer nonempty (key pressed) -> this is called interrupt signal, Programmable Interrupt controller is hardware (in PIC we just configuter it, like priority or enable/disable interrupts), cable from keyboard controller is attached to PIC, PIC has one single output cable which connects to CPU, so PIC only sends one at a time, unknown which, CPU asks which, PIC answers
+CPU calls guardian and tells it the number which corresponds to the type of interrupt.
+Guradian has in our case 64 different initerrupts and looks up what happens on which.
+Gate is base class for every interrupt handler (Panic -default=all dead, Keyboard=33), Derived class from gate executes trigger

 QUESTIONS:
 Functions vs Methods?
 private vs protected?